google/mangle/docs/spec_datamodel.md

 ## Numbers and Strings

-Numbers and strings like `42` and strings `"hello"` are also considers constant symbols and can be part of facts.
+Numbers and strings like `42` and strings `"hello"` are also considered constant symbols and can be part of facts.

 `question_answer("what is the meaning of life?", 42).`